patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

 ## Getting started

-Before you can develop with PatternFly, take time to:
+In order to develop with PatternFly, you will need to:

-1. [Learn about PatternFly](/get-started/about) to get acquainted with our design system.
+1. [Learn about the PatternFly design system](/get-started/about) to get acquainted with all of its elements.

+1. [Learn about our design token system](/tokens/about-tokens), which enables you to build interfaces with consistent PatternFly styling, including colors, shadows, spacing, and more.

 1. Install a package manager to help you install, update, and configure all necessary PatternFly packages.
-We recommend [npm](https://nodejs.org/en/download) and [Yarn](https://yarnpkg.com/en/docs/getting-started)
+We recommend [npm](https://nodejs.org/en/download) or [Yarn](https://yarnpkg.com/en/docs/getting-started).

-1. Get started with our [React](#react) or [HTML/CSS](#htmlcss) libraries.
+1. Configure your environment to get started with our [React](#react) and/or [HTML/CSS](#htmlcss) libraries.

 ## Develop with React